GoogleCloudPlatform/apigee-anthos-service-mesh-demo/README.md

 ./2.deploy-gateway.sh # Deploy the gateway configuration to proxy the gRPC services as both gRPC and REST for public consumers

-./3. deploy-apigee.sh # Provision an Apigee organization and provide a proxy and developer portal for external developers to access the ProductCatalog service.
+./3.deploy-apigee.sh # Provision an Apigee organization and provide a proxy and developer portal for external developers to access the ProductCatalog service.

 ```